vkola-lab/PodGPT/README.md

 	year         = {2024},
 	doi          = {10.1101/2024.07.11.24310304},
-	publisher    = {Cold Spring Harbor Laboratory Press}, abstract     = {The proliferation of medical podcasts has generated an extensive repository of audio content, rich in specialized terminology, diverse medical topics, and expert dialogues.
-Here we introduce a computational framework designed to enhance large language models (LLMs) by leveraging the informational content of publicly accessible medical podcast data.
-This dataset, comprising over 4,300 hours of audio content, was transcribed to generate over 39 million text tokens.
-Our model, MedPodGPT, integrates the varied dialogue found in medical podcasts to improve understanding of natural language nuances, cultural contexts, and medical knowledge.
-Evaluated across multiple benchmarks, MedPodGPT demonstrated an average improvement of 2.31\% over standard open-source benchmarks and showcased an improvement of 2.58\% in its zero-shot multilingual transfer ability, effectively generalizing to different linguistic contexts.
-By harnessing the untapped potential of podcast content, MedPodGPT advances natural language processing, offering enhanced capabilities for various applications in medical research and education.}, URL          = {https://www.medrxiv.org/content/early/2024/07/12/2024.07.11.24310304},
+	publisher    = {Cold Spring Harbor Laboratory Press}, URL          = {https://www.medrxiv.org/content/early/2024/07/12/2024.07.11.24310304},
 	eprint       = {https://www.medrxiv.org/content/early/2024/07/12/2024.07.11.24310304.full.pdf},
 	journal      = {medRxiv}